top of page

 What is the Community Council?

-As well as representing the community to the local authority, we facilitate a wide range of activities which promote the well-being of our community.
 We bring local people together to help make things happen, and we strive to protect and promote the identity of our community.
 We advise, petition, influence and advocate numerous causes and cases of concern on behalf of our local community.
+The Local Place Plan is an ongoing project which reflects our work.

 Come along and make a difference.